uloga/modulr.css/README.md

 You can find all of the modulr.css core modules in ```css/modulr/core``` folder.
 Place your own modules into ```css/modulr/modules``` folder.
-See also gestarted.html file for more info on how to include the fw into your own project.
+See gestarted.html file for more info on how to include the fw into your own project.

 Work in progress v2:
 ---